Continuing Education Activity

 Although some bone tumors show a sex predilection like ABC and GCT are more common in females, this rarely makes any difference in the diagnosis and management of tumors.
 Family history can occasionally be helpful, as with multiple enchondromas (autosomal dominant) and bone dysplasia in neurofibromatosis (autosomal dominant).
 Most benign and malignant bone tumors are known to occur in specific age groups, making age one of the most important information in guiding the differentials.
 Some bone lesions can be multiple like fibrous dysplasia, eosinophilic granuloma, enchondroma, metastasis, and myeloma, hyperparathyroidism, hemangiomas, and infection.
 Specific syndromes can cause bone lesions like fibrous dysplasia in McCune-Albright syndrome and Mazabraud syndrome.

-Physical examination should include a general examination which includes overall health of the patient, any other abnormality or findings other than the region of interest like cafe-au-lait spots in skin must be noted.
-Specific examination of the region interest which includes inspection, palpation, change with mobility, inspection of adjacent structures and other relevant examinations.
+Physical examination should include a general examination which includes the overall health of the patient, any other abnormality or findings other than the region of interest like cafe-au-lait spots in the skin must be noted.
+Specific examination of the region interest which includes inspection, palpation, change with mobility, inspection of adjacent structures, and other relevant examinations.